Data Analysis in the Humanitarian Sector#

 A flood impact analysis aims to assess the impact of flooding on, for example, critical infrastructure, and create maps that can be shared with other organisations, institutions, or the public.
 These maps can help communities, governments, or NGOs to take steps to reduce the risk posed by these floods, and improve the resilience of communities.
 This data can also help emergency management operations develop management plans, mitigation strategies, plan road closures or evacuation areas.
 To perform a flood impact analysis, you will need a few datasets at your disposal:

 Keep in mind again that depending on the region and your organisation, the data you have access to might not be ideal to perform the flood impact analysis.
-But it is always useful to have a geodata analysis for these topics.
-The better your analysis is, the better you can communicate the extent and impact of flooding events. the better emergency operations can prepare and react to the flood crisis.
+But it is always useful to perform geodata analysis for these topics.
+The better your analysis is, the better you can communicate the extent and impact of flooding events and the better emergency operations can prepare and react to the flood crisis.

 However, it is possible to perform an analysis of the impact of flood events with a dataset of public infrastructure and the flood extent.

-Depending on the use case, you will want to create a risk model for critical infrastructure, depending on the extent/depth of a 100-year flood, or a 5-year flood.
+Depending on the use case, you will want to create a risk model for critical infrastructure, for example depending on the extent/depth of a 100-year or 5-year flood.

 Where can I find the data?#